irregularchat/Perfect-Date/README.md

    ```
    - This will verify that all necessary APIs are accessible with your key
    - If you see any errors, check the troubleshooting section below

+## How to Use the Perfect Event Generator

+### 1. Choose Your Event Type

+The application supports multiple event types, each with tailored recommendations:
+- **First Date**: Low-pressure, public activities ideal for getting to know someone
+- **Casual Dating**: Fun, engaging activities for early relationship stages
+- **Married Date**: Options to break routine and rekindle romance
+- **Hookup**: Suggestions for intimate, flirty settings
+- **Night with the Girls/Boys**: Group-friendly activities for friends
+- **Family Outing**: All-ages appropriate activities
+- **Afterwork Meetup**: Professional and casual options for colleagues

+The interface will dynamically adjust based on your selection, changing terminology from "partner" to "spouse," "friends," "family," etc.

+### 2. Set Time and Date Preferences

+- **Time Available**: Use the slider to specify how many hours you have (1-12 hours)
+- **Date/Time Preferences**: Click the dropdown to choose from options like:
+  - "Anytime" (default)
+  - "Today"
+  - "Tomorrow"
+  - "This weekend"
+  - "Next weekend"
+  - "Anytime in the next 7 days"
+  - "Specific dates"
+- If you select "Specific dates," you can enter up to three specific date/time combinations
+  - Example: "Friday, April 19" and "Evening" or "Saturday, April 20" and "2-5 PM"

+### 3. Configure Additional Parameters

+- **Budget**: Set your spending limit (up to $500)
+- **Vibe**: Select multiple options like Romantic, Fun, Cultural, etc.
+- **Location Type**: Choose settings such as Indoors, Outdoors, Urban, Nature, etc.
+- **Physical Activity Level**: Set from 1 (very low) to 10 (very high)
+- **Location**: Enter your city/location for place-specific recommendations

+### 4. Customize Participant Preferences

+Based on your event type, fill in relevant preferences:
+- What they like/dislike
+- Interests/hobbies
+- Personality traits
+- Your own preferences and any additional information

+### 5. Generate and Explore Recommendations

+After clicking "Generate Event Ideas," you'll receive:

+- **Three Event Ideas**: Each with a descriptive title, estimated cost, duration, and explanation
+- **Interactive Timelines**: Detailed breakdown of each recommendation with times and activities
+- **Map View**: If you provided a location, you'll see a map with markers for recommended places
+- **Place Details**: Click on place names to view:
+  - Business information (hours, contact info, website)
+  - Ratings and reviews
+  - Current open/closed status
+  - Direct links to view on Google Maps

+### 6. Interacting with Place Recommendations

+- **Click Place Names**: In the timeline view, place names are clickable links
+- **View Details**: See ratings, reviews, operating hours, and contact information
+- **Map Integration**: Click "View on Google Maps" to get directions or save locations
+- **Website Links**: Direct access to official websites when available

+By providing specific dates/times and location information, you'll receive highly tailored recommendations that consider factors like operating hours, seasonal activities, and local options.

 ## Troubleshooting API Keys